Arizona Security Deposit Returns and Deductions

 Do Landlords Owe Interest on Security Deposits in Arizona?

-Arizona law does not require landlords to provide interest on held security deposits unless the security deposit is for the rental of a mobile home, in which at least 5% annual interest must be provided.
+Arizona law does not require landlords to provide interest on held security deposits unless the security deposit is for the rental of a mobile home, in which case the landlord must pay interest at 5% annual interest or higher.

 How Do Landlords Give Notice?